Welcome.

 hear here.
 Do drop me a line if you like, I'm always happy to hear from readers.
 Thank you.

-I’m looking forward to the following forthcoming readings: Magdalene Poetry Society (Saturday 11 May, reading in person at Magdalene College, Cambridge at 8pm BST, Cripps Court, Magdalene College, 1-3 Chesterton Road, CB4 3AD), and Poetry Lit (Friday 12 July on Zoom at 7pm BST).
-Earlier this year it was a great pleasure to read at St Mungo’s Mirrorball at the CCA in Glasgow and at the launch of Virgula by Sasja Janssen at the Music Room in Great Ormond Street, London.
-I also enjoyed talking to the UK’s D.H.
+Earlier in 2024 it was a thrill to read in Scotland again at St Mungo’s Mirrorball at the CCA in Glasgow, a very special night.
+Later in February, another singular occasion, an invitation to read at the launch of Virgula by Sasja Janssen at the Music Room in Great Ormond Street, London, along with Sasja and her translator, poet and translator Michele Hutchison.
+Online, there were readings for Cape Town’s Off the Wall series and Norwich’s Café Writers in March and April.
+In March I also enjoyed the online opportunity to talk to the UK’s D.H.
 Lawrence Society, focusing on Lawrence’s travels, his ‘savage pilgrimage’ and nature poetry from that time.
-I also read some of my poems from A Whistling of Birds which are inked to Lawrence and his iconic collection Birds, Beasts and Flowers.
+On the Zoom session I also read some of my poems from A Whistling of Birds which are linked to Lawrence and his iconic collection Birds, Beasts and Flowers.
 You can watch the video of the Zoom talk here.
-See more details on my Readings & Events page.

 A Whistling of Birds: a review by Dirk Klopper on LitNet